SouailJ/rml-tutorial/README.md

 ```

 # 6 Generating Geometries as Blank Nodes
-*Note: the "solution" of this section are to be found in the files `weather-mapping-blank.ttl` and `weather-config-blank.properties`.*
+*Note: the mapping "solution" of this section is to be found in the file `weather-mapping-blank.ttl`. *

 Before we continue, it is important to note that blank nodes with the same identifier in different graphs are not considered representing the same resource.
 In other words, given a blank node with identifier *x* in *graph1* and a blank node with the same identifier *x* in a different *graph2*, then those two blank nodes do not represent the same thing.
 If you want to relate nodes across graphs, then you have to use IRIs (or avail of ontology axioms or rules to infer sameness).